DIPS-Tools/dips-local-dev/README.md

 	# MongoDB Settings
 	MONGO_PASSWORD=<set_a_password>  # a new password to be used for MongoDB

-(b) Modify  Negotiation-Tool/privux/settings.py
+(b) Modify  Negotiation-Tool/privux/settings.py to add YOUR_MACHINE_IP_ADDR to ALLOWED_HOSTS.

 	ALLOWED_HOSTS = ["localhost", "127.0.0.1", "YOUR_MACHINE_IP_ADDR"]

 4. Comment consent-app block (Line 32-83) in the docker-compose.yml file to build without Consent-Manager.
-Run the below command to build and start the environemtn.
+Run the below command to build and start the environment.

 	```bash
 	sudo docker compose up -d --build